 Census Tract Data

 This section enables you to consult the different census tract datas of the city you want.
 You can choose either the Density method or the Transportation method.
-For a definition of the Density method, go here.
-For a definition of the Transportation method, go here.
+For definitions of Transportation and Density methods, click here.

 To find the location of a census tract identification number from these charts, please examine the ‘CTUID’ field contained in the spreadsheet.
 These ID numbers have nine digits, such as 1234567.00.
 The first three digits, 123, are the identifiers for the Census Metropolitan Area (CMA) or Census Agglomeration (CA).
 The census tract identification numbers are the last four digits 4567.
 The two digits after the decimal are used if a census tract has had to split due to increased population.
 This process ensures stability among census tract designations.